torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 ``v4l2_device_call_all()``.
 That ensures that it will only go to the subdev that needs it.

-If the sub-device needs to notify its v4l2_device parent of an event, then it can call ``v4l2_subdev_notify(sd, notification, arg)``.
-This macro checks whether there is a ``notify()`` callback defined and returns ``-ENODEV`` if not.
+If the sub-device needs to yestify its v4l2_device parent of an event, then it can call ``v4l2_subdev_yestify(sd, yestification, arg)``.
+This macro checks whether there is a ``yestify()`` callback defined and returns ``-ENODEV`` if yest.
-Otherwise the result of the ``notify()`` call is returned.
+Otherwise the result of the ``yestify()`` call is returned.

-The advantage of using :c:type:`v4l2_subdev` is that it is a generic struct and does not contain any knowledge about the underlying hardware.
+The advantage of using :c:type:`v4l2_subdev` is that it is a generic struct and does yest contain any kyeswledge about the underlying hardware.
 So a driver might contain several subdevs that use an I2C bus, but also a subdev that is controlled through GPIO pins.
 This distinction is only relevant when setting up the device, but once the subdev is registered it is completely transparent.

-In the asynchronous case subdevice probing can be invoked independently of the bridge driver availability.
+In the asynchroyesus case subdevice probing can be invoked independently of the bridge driver availability.
 The subdevice driver then has to verify whether all the requirements for a successful probing are satisfied.
 This can include a check for a master clock availability.
 If any of the conditions aren't satisfied